 Compared to the rest of the country, citizens of Okeechobee spend much less time in their cars: on average, their commute to work is only 19.05 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Okeechobee does not have a public transit system used by locals to get to and from work.
+Okeechobee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Okeechobee in 2010 was $18,144, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $72,576 for a family of four.
+The per capita income in Okeechobee in 2018 was $20,628, which is lower middle income relative to Florida, and low income relative to the rest of the US.
+This equates to an annual income of $82,512 for a family of four.
 However, Okeechobee contains both very wealthy and poor people as well.

 Okeechobee is an extremely ethnically-diverse city.
 The people who call Okeechobee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Okeechobee residents report their race to be White, followed by Black or African-American.
 Okeechobee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.05% of the city’s residents.
-Important ancestries of people in Okeechobee include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 22.69% of the city’s residents.
+Important ancestries of people in Okeechobee include German, English, Irish, Italian, and French.

 The most common language spoken in Okeechobee is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.